Arabella Churchill (charity founder)

 Arabella Spencer-Churchill (Note: This British person has the barrelled surname Spencer-Churchill, but is known by the surname Churchill.)
 (30 October 1949 – 20 December 2007) was an English charity founder, festival co-founder and fundraiser.
-Rarely giving interviews, she was a focus of press attention as the granddaughter of former wartime British Prime Minister Sir Winston Churchill.
+Rarely giving interviews, she was a focus of press attention as the granddaughter of British Prime Minister Winston Churchill.

 In 1971, Churchill played a major role in the development of the Glastonbury Festival.
 In 1979, she set up the children's area of the festival and also the theatre area.
 Until her death, she ran the theatre and circus fields.
 Her duties in the 2007 festival involved the booking and management of some 1500 separate acts.
 She also founded and was the director of the Children's World charity.

 Early life

 Churchill was born in London to Randolph Churchill (son of Sir Winston Churchill) and his second wife June Osborne (daughter of Colonel Rex Hamilton Osborne), and was half-sister to Winston Churchill, who was born to Randolph Churchill and his first wife Pamela Beryl Digby, better known as Pamela Harriman.
 Her parents divorced in 1961.

 She appeared, at the age of two, in the portrait of Winston Churchill and his family which hangs in the National Portrait Gallery (said to have been his favourite granddaughter, she was to frequently visit her grandfather at Chartwell and during his final illness in January 1965 regularly called to his house in London) In March 1954, then four-year-old Churchill appeared on the cover of Life as part of a feature on possible future spouses of then five-year-old Prince Charles.

 She went to Fritham School for Girls, where she was Head Girl, and then Ladymede school, near Aylesbury, Buckinghamshire.
 In 1967 she was "Debutante of the Year", appeared in January UK Vogue feature "Youthquakers Face '67" photographed by Norman Parkinson.